The Hot Details on Fire Resistive Construction & Other Verisk Construction Classifications

 Class 3: Noncombustible

 Here, you’ll find buildings where the exterior walls, floors, roofs and supports are all made up of slow-burning and noncombustible materials.
 These structures are often warehouses and manufacturing facilities that commonly have steel frames combined with masonry fill, brick veneer, metal sheathing and an exterior insulation finishing system.
 In Noncombustible buildings with multiple stories, floors are generally constructed of concrete on a steel frame with a steel deck.
-This ISO Classification group has no fire-resistance rating.
+This Verisk Construction Classification group has no fire-resistance rating.

 Class 4: Masonry Noncombustible